The Monterey Bay Aquarium

 • unsustainable upkeep mechanisms.

-• Everything is organized and labeled in various jars, shelves, and boxes, using tape and sharpie.
+• No distinct categorization or organization system in place.
+Items are organized and labeled in various jars, shelves, and boxes.

 "It's kind of everywhere.
 The issue is there is not a super good cataloging searchable system.
 They have to schedule time with me to come in and I have to walk them around to see every item we have."